-Outstanding Grace College Seniors Awarded for Excellence in Teaching
+Outstanding Grace College Seniors Honored for Excellence in Student Teaching

 Three seniors from Grace College were recently honored for excellence in student teaching.
 Alexa Hill, Karyssa Davis and Rebekah Landfair were named Outstanding Prospective Teachers for elementary education, special education and secondary education, respectively.